cyberbotics/competition-template/ORGANIZER.md

 ## Organizer Setup

-Here are the instructions for somebody who wants to organize a robotics simulation competition.
-The links in the rest of the setup are relative to the repository where this file is, so to be able to use them you should first [create your own repository](../../generate) from this template and go to its `ORGANIZER.md` file to continue reading the instructions.
+Here are the instructions to organize your own simulation-based robot competition.
+You will have to create and configure your own GitHub repository hosting your competition.
+Then, you should register it at [webots.cloud](https://webots.cloud/competition) to start accepting participants and actually run the competition.
+To proceed, simply follow those steps and remember that you can open a link in a new tab by middle-clicking the link.

+### 1. Create your own repository from this template

+Your competition will be hosted on your own GitHub repository that you should [create now from this template](../../generate).
 If you get a 404 page it's probably because you are not connected to your GitHub account.
-We recommend that you create a public repository otherwise you will need to add all your participants as collaborators.

-You will then need to follow those steps (remember that you can open a link in a new tab by middle-clicking the link):
+On the repository creation page, provide a name and a description for your competition repository.
+We recomment to leave it public, so that participants will be able to easily access it.
+There is no need to include all branches.

+**Important: Once created, you should continue reading this ORGANIZER.md file on your own repository, so that the hyperlinks included in this file will point to your own repository files.**

-### 1. GitHub Settings
+### 2. GitHub Settings

 - Go to the [Settings tab](../../settings):
    - Under the General section, tick the "Template repository" box so that the participants can easily make a copy of the simulation files.